raingggg/coctohug/docs/wiki/wiki_en-bak.md

 - Open browser and access WebUI with url <a target='_blank' href='http://localhost:12630/'>http://localhost:12630/</a>
 - Note 1: Do not start up more than 5 blockchain forks at the same time, since chia blockchain forks  really eat CPU when node syncing for the first time
 - Note 2: Around 1.8G RAM is required for each blockchain fork, so choose some blockchain forks based on you computer memory
-- Note 3: If there are any issues, you may need rerun all the folders by order:
+- Note 3: If there are any issues, you may need restart all blockchain forks:
   ```
   ccm restart flora
   ccm restart flax